-The computer-based Uniform CPA Examination consists of two basic question formats.
+The computer-based Uniform CPA Examination consists of three basic question formats.

-- 1. Multiple-Choice-questions requiring the selection of one of four responses to a short scenario. - Task-Based Simulations-short case studies that are used to assess knowledge and skills in a context approximating that found on the job through the use of realistic scenarios and tasks, and access to normally available and familiar resources.
+- 1. Multiple-Choice-questions requiring the selection of one of four responses to a short scenario. - 2.
+Simulations-case studies that are used to assess knowledge and skills in a context approximating that found on the job through the use of realistic scenarios and tasks, and access to normally available and familiar resources. - 3.
+Written Communication tasks-questions that require you to write a short communication on Business Environment and Concepts topics.